Passer au contenu

 Part 3 : Research subject presentation

 This last part of the examination is an oral presentation of the student’s research subject.
-In addition to the oral presentation, the student must submit a written manuscript describing the research subject, with a substantive bibliography, and describing the different research directions envisioned for the PhD.
+In addition to the oral presentation, the student must submit a manuscript describing the research topic, containing a substantive bibliography, and describing the different research directions.
+The text below contains more detailed information.
+Here is a summary of the steps to follow:

-This part of the predoctoral examination aims to verify that the students have identified their thesis subject, that they are familiar with the field of research and that he/she already has promising ideas to successfully complete the PhD program within a reasonable period of time.
-The jury does not see the presentation as a contract to be fulfilled, but rather as the presentation of avenues of research which might lead to the advancement of computer science.
+This part aims to verify that the student has defined their thesis topic, has a solid understanding of their research field, and already has promising ideas that will enable them to successfully complete their program within a reasonable timeframe.
+The committee does not view the presentation as a contract to be fulfilled, but rather as an outline of research avenues that may lead to the advancement of computer science.

-The content of the report and of the presentation are determined by the student in collaboration with their supervisor.
-However, as a suggestion, we give here relevant points that may be included in the report.
+The exact content of the report and the presentation is determined by the student in collaboration with their supervisor.
+However, as a suggestion, we provide here a few points that could be included.

 Report